abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 In this chapter, we will introduce the central concept of category theory.
 It is the concept of a morphism between functors or *natural transformation*.
 Understanding natural transformations will enable us to define category equality and some other advanced concepts.

 Natural transformations are really is the heart of category theory - As a matter of fact, category theory was invented with the purpose of studying natural transformations.
-The importance of natural transformations is not obvious at first, and so before introducing them I like to talk about the body of knowledge that this heart maintains (I am good with methaphors... in principle.)
+The importance of natural transformations is not obvious at first, and so before introducing them I like to talk about the body of knowledge that this heart maintains (I am good with methaphors... in principle).

 Objects are overrated
 ===